 - Shrimp: extra large size 26/30 works well. they should be clean, peeled, and deveined.

-- Holy Trinity of Creole cooking: bell peppers, celery, and onions.
+- Holy Trinity of Creole cooking: green bell peppers, celery, and onions.

 - Okra: It will help thicken the gumbo.